-USPS handles billions of shipments a year, and when something goes wrong, finding the right help fast matters.
-Lost packages and delivery delays are the top reasons people reach out, a pattern backed by thousands of complaints on the BBB, where USPS has logged over 12,000 complaints in the last three years.
-Trustpilot shows a 1.3-star average across roughly 4,500 reviews, with PissedConsumer users rating customer service at just 1.6 out of 5.
-You can reach USPS by phone, live chat, email, social media, and in-person at local post offices.
-Even with all those options, getting a real answer can feel like a side quest.
-Visit USPS at usps.com.
+USPS handles billions of packages and pieces of mail every year, so it's no surprise that customer complaints pile up fast.
+Lost packages and delivery delays are the two most common reasons people go looking for a support number, a pattern backed by thousands of complaints on the BBB, where USPS has logged over 12,000 complaints in the last three years alone.
+Trustpilot shows a similarly rough picture, with a 1.3-star rating across more than 1,400 reviews.
+You can reach USPS by phone, email, live chat, social media, and in-person at local post offices.
+Even Taylor Swift fans mailing tour merch have vented online about USPS delays.
+Visit USPS at https://www.usps.com.

 Best Ways to Contact USPS

-Here is a quick look at every verified contact channel USPS offers.
-Pick the one that matches your situation and skip the ones that will waste your time.
+Here's a quick look at every verified contact channel USPS offers.
+Pick the one that matches your situation and skip the ones that won't help.

 | Contact Method | Details & Availability | Best For |